 When methamphetamine enters someone’s life, it’s not just a short-term problem.
 Its effects ripple outward: neurologically, physically, psychologically, and even socially.
 Many suffer silently, unsure what’s normal, what’s repairable, and how long their body holds on to what the drug has done.

-If you or someone that you love is asking, ‘How long does meth stay in your system?’ or ‘What are the long term effects of meth?,’ we’re happy to help.
+If you or someone that you love is asking, ‘How long does meth stay in your system?’ or ‘What are the long-term effects of meth?,’ We’re happy to help.
 Keep reading to discover more about what meth does and what recovery looks like so that you can make clearer decisions about treatment for you or someone that you love.

 Neurological Impacts and Mental Health Fallout